piotrKasprzycki/piotrKasprzycki/README.md

 ## 🚀 About Me
-Hello, my name is Piotr and I am excited to share my journey in programming with you.
+My name is Piotr and I am excited to share my journey in programming with you.

 I started learning programming a few months ago, and I quickly discovered that front-end development became my passion.